 - Possible Health Concerns: Developmental and reproductive toxicity, irritation, endocrine disruption and organ-system toxicity.

-- EG’s DIY Mature Skin Spritz: Add the following to a 1 oz spray bottle: 2 drops each Cistus, Opopanax, Neroli and the manufacturer's recommended amount of Polysorbate 20 to emulsify the oils in water.
+- EG’s DIY Mature Skin Spritz: Add the following to a 1 oz spray bottle: 2 drops each Cistus, Opopanax, Neroli and 2 tsp of 190-proof alcohol to emulsify the oils in water.
 Fill to the shoulder of the bottle with distilled water and shake well.
-Spritz over freshly cleansed skin.
-(Shelf life: 1 week)
+Spritz over freshly cleansed skin and follow-up with a moisturizer.

 - Definition: Used directly or released from preservatives (FRPs) in many personal care products.